tsukurobo/adbot/readme.md

+# Adbot ROS Software
+Adbot, the Rabit Robot of tsukurobo for NHK Robocon 2023, is a ROS based robot.
+This repository contains the ROS package for Adbot.

+## Third Party Software
-This software contains the following open source components:
+This repository contains the following open source component:
 - roslibjs
 ```
 Software License Agreement (BSD License)